kaustika/zmq_streaming/README.md

 - Video-source is:
   - webcam stream by default;
   - a video-file; in that case the stream will finish naturally at the end of the video.
-- Server-side streaming can be terminated by closing the window with stream (by pressinq letter q or clicking cross(X) on the window).
+- Server-side streaming can be terminated by closing the window with stream (by pressing letter q (NB: keyboard layout) or clicking cross(X) on the window).
 This will automatically disconnect all clients, because there's nothing to watch.

 Server and client are command line runnable, you can pass the arguments by their keys (see streamer.py --help or watcher.py -- help).
 By default everything works locally, but IP's can be set manually.